These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.

 Squeezing lemon into a small jar of tahini.

-For the kale, give it a good wash then remove the leaves from the tough stems and finely chop them.
+For the kale, give it a good wash, then remove the leaves from the tough stems and finely chop.

-I recommend massaging the kale with a bit of olive oil to help soften to improve its taste and digestibility.
-Drizzle with 1-2 tsp oil and squeeze with your hands until softened and dark green in colour.
+I recommend massaging the kale with a little olive oil to enhance its taste and make it easier to digest.
+Drizzle 1-2 teaspoons of oil onto the kale and use your hands to squeeze and massage it until it becomes softened and dark green in color.

-After you’re prepared the kale, chop the roasted peppers, red onion and parsley.
+After you’re prepared the kale, chop up the roasted peppers, red onion and parsley.

-When everything is ready, divide the kale between 4 bowls or storage containers the portion the rest of the ingredients between the servings.
+When everything is ready, divide the kale between 4 bowls or storage containers for meal prep, then portion the rest of the ingredients between the servings.

 Finish each bowl off with the tahini dressing and enjoy!